-Located in Ashville, Alabama where the Appalachian Mountains end and the sprawling hills of central Alabama begin, Ashville High School, founded in 1835, has been home to Ashville Athletics and the Ashville Bulldogs since 1910.
+Located in Ashville, Alabama where the Appalachian Mountains end and the foothills of central Alabama begin, Ashville High School, founded in 1831, has been home to Ashville Athletics and the Ashville Bulldogs since 1910.
 Since that time, Ashville has competed against local communities in various sports.
 With numerous state championship athletes and six team state championships, Ashville Athletics has a storied history of tradition and gritty competition, propelled by the Ashville Family.

 THE LEGEND OF THE ORANGE